 Get him to take you over to Cingkuk Island and laze the day away.

 If I were you, I will visit Manado, North Sulawesi.
 It is located in East Indonesia.
 Many tourist just know about West Indonesia.
 Manado has a sea garden named BUNAKEN.
 It's located in Bunaken Island.
 There, you can diving, snorkeling, or see the underwater with a special boat.

 If you don't wanna go to Bunaken Island but you wanna go to beach everytime, you have to stay in Sedona Hotel.
 You can walking on the beach everytime because this hotel has a free access to the beach.
 This hotel has a privat lagoon too!

 You'll never regret if you visit Manado!
-All the people in Manado are friendly and easy to smile too :) That's why many tourist called Manado as a 'City of Smiling people'! about 8 years ago
+All the people in Manado are friendly and easy to smile too :) That's why many tourist called Manado as a 'City of Smiling people'! over 8 years ago

 Me and a friend was in yogyakarta last year and had a really good time.
 Stuff to do:

 Take a sunrise tour of Borobudur (huge temple).
 The temple itself isn't amazing, but the surroundings are, especially during sunrise.

 Tour of sulphur springs. over 8 years ago